 5. Compost Your Scraps

-Even the most waste-averse cook creates scraps that will not get eaten.
+Even the most waste-averse cook creates scraps that won’t be eaten.
 That’s why it’s important to compost your kitchen waste.
 It takes thousands of years for the earth to build good soil, but composted kitchen waste can reestablish the needed balance of beneficial organisms in soil within 5 to 10 years.
-Composting also ensures that you do not add unnecessary waste to landfills.
+Composting also ensures you don’t add unnecessary waste to landfills.

 If you’ve never kept a compost bin, start this Thanksgiving by giving your kitchen waste back to the Earth.
 You can also learn about the benefits of vermicomposting as an option.